 Fitted sheets have an elastic to wrap around the mattress and prevent it from moving too much while you sleep.
 While these sheets protect your mattress from body oils, spills, and other things, using a mattress protector underneath your fitted sheet is a good idea for extra protection.
 Flat sheets lay on top of fitted sheets to protect your duvet or comforter from body oils and tearing.
 Not everyone uses these, but we recommend doing so.

-Check out our collection of Percale and Sateen sheets today.
+Whether you’re looking for snug queen-size sheets or spacious king bedding, you can find the perfect sheets with our collection of Percale, Sateen, and Hyperlite sheets today.
 They come in a variety of different sets and fit many different needs.